We have compiled a list of our most frequently asked questions. Need to know something else? Email us! gonowmissions@

 Q: How do I apply?

-Complete online application, submit 4 personal references, submit most recent unofficial college transcript via email, mail, or fax, and interview with your BSM or local Baptist church.
+Complete online application, submit 4 personal references, submit most recent unofficial college transcript via email or mail, and interview with your BSM or local Baptist church.

 Complete the online application by clicking here.
 Make sure to select Go Now Missions as the organization you are applying to on the application.